 Accessed primarily by the Road to Hana, Hana Highway (36 and 360), Hana Town is the most isolated town in the Hawaiian Islands.
-With a tiny population of less than 1,000 people, Hana is strongly “Hawaiian" having had less exposure to tourism and outside culture than any other area in Hawaii.
+With a tiny population of fewer than 1,000 people, Hana is strongly “Hawaiian” from less exposure to tourism and outside culture than any other area in Hawaii.
 The actual town of Hana is very small with few shops, including the Hasegawa General Store.

 The East side of Maui is generally known as Hana.
-This area is home to the Oheo Gulch (Seven Sacred Pools), the Bailey Bridge (built by the Army Corps of Engineers), the Travaasa Resort (which is one of the nicest resorts in the State) and huge stretches of lush coastline, waterfalls, and vast rainforest.
+This area is home to ʻOheʻo Gulch (Seven Sacred Pools), the Bailey Bridge (built by the Army Corps of Engineers), the Hana Maui Resort (which is one of the nicest resorts in the State), and huge stretches of lush coastline, waterfalls, and vast rainforest.
 As winds from the Northeast sweep over the ocean, it pulls with it dense humidity.
 As this moisture rolls up Haleakala, it cools and precipitates on the Hana side making Hana one of the wettest places in the world.

 About the Road to Hana

-The drive to Hana is known as one of the most beautiful drives in the world.
+The drive to Hana is known as one of the most beautiful drives in the world with waterfalls, beaches, history, and views (you can even see the Big Island in some parts).
 The Road to Hana runs approximately 52 miles from the beach town of Paia, over 59 bridges, and through 620 curves.
 Though the drive isn’t for those with weak stomachs, it is generally safer than many people report.
 Much of the negative perception of the road to Hana as being dangerous comes from when the road was poorly paved 20 years ago.
 That doesn’t mean it isn’t dangerous due to tourists not paying attention or driving too quickly.

 Some of the most dangerous places on the East side are waterfalls and streams during heavy rains.
 Flash floods claim lives every year arriving quickly with no warning.
 Lacking any previous indications, flash floods run swiftly down the mountainside due to rains further upstream.
 You can be sitting at a quiet stream in full sun, while the water builds upstream from unapparent heavy rains.